vincenzoarico/FFmpeg-HTTP-Streamer/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Platform](https://img.shields.io/badge/platform-Linux%20%7C%20macOS%20%7C%20Windows-orange)

-A simple lightweight Python script that sets up an HTTP server for streaming local or remote videos using FFmpeg.
+A simple, lightweight Python script that sets up an HTTP server for streaming local or remote videos using FFmpeg.
 It transcodes videos to HLS (HTTP Live Streaming) format (if necessary) and serves them over a local network (LAN) via Python's built-in HTTP server module.

-It's perfect for watching your videos on other devices within the same network (like a Smart TV, tablet, or another computer) using any player that supports HLS streams (e.g., VLC, IINA, mpv).
+It's perfect for watching your videos on other devices within the same network (like a Smart TV, tablet, or another computer) using any player (e.g., VLC, IINA, mpv).
 It supports both local video files and remote URLs, with automatic codec checking and transcoding for compatibility.

 ## Features

-- 🎥 Streams local videos or remote URLs via HLS (HTTP Live Streaming on a specified port in the dynamic range 49152-65535)
+- 🎥 Streams local videos or remote URLs via HTTP on a specified port in the dynamic range 49152-65535)
 - 🌐 Cross-platform support (Linux, macOS, Windows)
-- 📱 Compatible with any HLS-capable player (VLC, IINA, mpv, QuickTime, M3U IPTV app for TV)
+- 📱 Compatible with any player (VLC, IINA, mpv, QuickTime, M3U IPTV app for TV)
 - 🔄 Automatic video/audio transcoding when needed (H.264/AAC)
 - 🧹 Automatic cleanup of streaming files on exit
 - 🔍 Automatic network interface detection (private IP)